Magenta TV (Greece): History

 By the end of June 2015, OTE TV had 377,548 subscribers, while in June 2016 the platform had 458,920 subscribers (21.6% rise).

 In January 2016, OTE TV announced the creation of OTE History, Greece's first local documentary channel, exclusively focused on Greek history, culture, and civilization.

 In August 2016 the OTE TV platform surpassed Nova Greece's subscribers reaching 462,000 customers.

 In November 2016 OTE TV changed its name to Cosmote TV and its respective branded channels as Cosmote Cinema, Cosmote Sports, and Cosmote History.
 Moreover, as of November 2016, Cosmote TV has agreements with three of the six major studios, Walt Disney Pictures, Paramount Pictures and Universal Pictures.

 In January 2017 Cosmote TV reached 500,000 subscribers.
 In July 2017 it was referred that Cosmote TV had reached 510,000 subscribers.

 In 2017, Cosmote TV did not renew its co-operation with Discovery, Inc. as discussions between the two parties have not led to a mutually acceptable agreement.
 The take down of these channels was a successful move as there was no impact on customer figures and customer satisfaction.
-Therefore, the following seven channels: Discovery Channel, Discovery Science, Investigation Discovery, Animal Planet, Eurosport 1, Eurosport 2 and TLC have been replaced by BBC Earth, Crime & Investigation, CBS Reality, Fine Living, Food Network, Fox Sports, Nautical Channel, Outdoor Channel, Viasat Explore and Viasat Nature.
+Therefore, the following seven channels: Discovery Channel, Discovery Science, Investigation Discovery, Animal Planet, Eurosport 1, Eurosport 2 and TLC were replaced by BBC Earth, Crime & Investigation, CBS Reality, Fine Living, Food Network, Fox Sports, Nautical Channel, Outdoor Channel, Viasat Explore and Viasat Nature.

+In September 2026 the service was rebranded again under the name Magenta TV.